colmbaston/lambda-interpreter/README.md

 Parentheses may be used to delimit λ-terms.

 Non-empty strings of decimal digits will be parsed according to the [Church encoding](https://en.wikipedia.org/wiki/Church_encoding) for that natural number; for example, `3` is syntactic sugar for `λf.λx.f (f (f x))`.
-Additionally, the interpreter maintains an environment of named λ-terms which may be referred to by an identifier:
+Additionally, the interpreter maintains an environment of named λ-terms which may be referenced by an identifier:

 * Identifiers are non-empty strings of Latin letters and decimal digits which begin with an upper-case letter.
 * The environment of named λ-terms may be extended using a `~let` command: `~let Identity := λx.x`, `~let Y := λf.(λx.f (x x)) (λx.f (x x))`.